TechHutTV/homelab/homeassistant/dashboard/README.md

 If you need to setup your Pi-Hole Integration check out [the docs](https://www.home-assistant.io/integrations/pi_hole/).

 ### Bubble Card with Disable Ads Timer
+This is my config using the [bubble card](https://github.com/Clooos/Bubble-Card).
 ```
 type: custom:bubble-card
 card_type: button